835total MMe's trained

 -“Breaking Down the Barriers” Bob Laventure and Dawn Skelton – Fitpro Magazine March 2008

 -“A Question of Balance” Dawn Skelton and Sheena Gawler – Sportex Health October 2008

 The evidence for promoting physical activity among older people of all ages and abilities is overwhelming.
 However, people over the age of 65 represent the most sedentary segment of the adult population and participation continues to decline with increasing age.
 A range of organisations provide exercise courses for those who work with older people, but few of these courses include training in exercise motivation and adherence.
 The MMe course is designed to provide both theoretical perspectives and practical applications on motivating older people to start and maintain regular physical activity.

 The Motivate Me course was developed in 2007 in partnership with the former BHF National Centre for Physical Activity and Health at Loughborough University and Age Concern – Ageing Well (now AgeUK).

 - Simon Hanna (Cambridgeshire PCT)

 - Bob Laventure

 And the participants in the original pilot programmes in Cambridgeshire, Dunoon and Kirklees.

-Motivate Me is an evidence-based one day programme that examines in particular the underpinning knowledge of behaviour change.
-There are a number of models that are used to describe how humans behave and change their behaviour.
+Motivate Me is an evidence-based one day programme that examines the underpinning knowledge of behaviour change as well as including practical strategies for application to working with older people.
+There are a number of models that have been developed over time and have been used to describe how humans behave and change their behaviour.
 They help in that they simplify ideas and give us a framework for thinking about ways in which we can operate.
 They include:

 · The health belief model (Becker 1974)